dimitripn/dimitripn/README.md

 Each repository includes documentation explaining its purpose and implementation.

-## 🎯 Career Goals
-- Build reliable and secure software systems
-- Strengthen problem-solving and system design skills
-- Grow as a software developer with security awareness

 ---
 Thank you for visiting my profile.
 Feel free to explore my repositories.